simuxakadiscgolfgod/Space-Weather/README.md

 B. NOAA Solar Radiation Activity Observation and Forecast

-Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was below S-scale storm level thresholds.
+Solar radiation, as observed by NOAA GOES-18 over the past 24 hours, was above S-scale storm level thresholds.

-Solar Radiation Storm Forecast for Jul 23-Jul 25 2024
+Solar Radiation Storm Forecast for Jul 24-Jul 26 2024

-              Jul 23  Jul 24  Jul 25
+              Jul 24  Jul 25  Jul 26
-S1 or greater   15%     15%     15%
+S1 or greater   99%     15%     15%

-Rationale: There is a slight chance for S1 (Minor) solar radiation storms through 25 Jul.
+Rationale: S1 conditions are currently being observed.
+There is a slight chance for S1 (Minor) solar radiation storms between 25 to 26 Jul.

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R3 levels were observed over the past 24 hours.
-The largest was at Jul 16 2024 1326 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Jul 17 2024 0639 UTC.

-Radio Blackout Forecast for Jul 23-Jul 25 2024
+Radio Blackout Forecast for Jul 24-Jul 26 2024

-              Jul 23        Jul 24        Jul 25
+              Jul 24        Jul 25        Jul 26
 R1-R2           60%           60%           60%
 R3 or greater   15%           15%           15%

-Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely through 25 Jul, with a slight chance for an R3 (Strong) event, due to multiple complex regions on the visible disk.
+Rationale: R1-R2 (Minor-Moderate) radio blackouts are likely through 26 Jul, with a slight chance for an R3 (Strong) event, due to multiple complex regions on the visible disk.